LeptoFlare/nodecg-graphics-template/README.md

 ![License][license-shield]
 ![Stars][stars-shield]

+> :warning: This is a template!
+Make sure to update this README, and the package.json name.
+Then delete this line.

 This is a NodeCG graphics bundle, make sure you have a working NodeCG installation.
 - This graphics bundle is controlled with [`cq-overlay-controls`](https://github.com/LeptoFlare/cq-overlay-controls).
 - This is a custom graphics bundle that I was commissioned for.
 If you'd like to commission your own, please see my [ko-fi](https://ko-fi.com/leptoflare) page.